David-Else/developer-workstation-setup-script/README.md

 - Note in v4 the Neovim config was removed and archived at: https://github.com/David-Else/neovim-config.
 [Helix](https://helix-editor.com/) is now used!

+- Known issues with Fedora 38 are a clash with the FFMPEG rpmfusion version and the [ANSIBLE dconf module being broken](https://github.com/ansible/ansible/issues/80596)

 ## Features

 - Works with Fedora 36+ and el9 compatible distributions